-The requirement for a Construction and Environmental Management Plan (CEMP) to be prepared in advance of any construction works commencing on any development site and submitted for agreement to the Planning Authority is now well-established.
-The proposed procedures for the implementation of the mitigation measures outlined in such a CEMP and their effectiveness and completion is typically audited by the Ecological Clerk of Works (ECoW) on behalf of the Project Developer, in an and objective manner.
+The requirement for a CEMP to be prepared in advance of any construction works commencing on any development site and submitted for agreement to the Planning Authority is now well-established.
+The proposed procedures for the implementation of the mitigation measures outlined in such a CEMP and their effectiveness and completion is typically audited by the ECoW on behalf of the Project Developer, in an objective manner.
 The basis for auditing is presented in Section 6 of the CEMP which effectively lists all mitigation measures prescribed in any of the planning documentation.
 The first assessment is a simply Yes/No question, has the mitigation measure been employed on-site or not?
-Following confirmation that the mitigation measure has been implemented, the effectiveness of the mitigation measures has to be the subject of regular review and audit during the full construction stage of the project.
+Following confirmation that the mitigation measure has been implemented, the effectiveness of the mitigation measures is the subject of regular review and audit during the full construction stage of the project.
 If some remedial actions are needed to improve the effectiveness of the mitigation measure, then these are notified to the site staff immediately during the audit site visit, and in writing by way of the circulation of the findings of the audit.
 Depending on the importance and urgency of rectifying the issue, the construction site manager is given a timeframe by when the remedial works need to be completed.

-A CEMP has been prepared for the Proposed Project and is included in Appendix 4-4 of this EIAR.
+A CEMP has been prepared for the Proposed Project and is included in Appendix 4-3 of this EIAR.
 The CEMP includes details of drainage, spoil management, waste management etc, and describes how the above-mentioned audit will function and how the findings are presented.